 Two articles on biobanking, Qatar Biobank Milestones in Building a Successful Biobank and Quality Matters: A Global Discussion in Qatar, were recently published in Biopreservation and Biobanking.
 The initial article presents an overview of the Qatar Biobank strategic framework and the information technology infrastructure supporting its mission, while the latter publication reports on the findings from the International Biobanking Conference titled Quality Matters: A Global Discussion in Qatar, which was held on March 25–27, 2019, in Doha, Qatar.
 Highlights from the report include the role of biobanking in medical research and advancing healthcare and improving clinical outcomes.

 Challenges and Opportunities in the Creation and Implementation of Cancer Control Plans in Africa

-The article Challenges and Opportunities in the Creation and Implementation of Cancer Control Plans in Africa, published in the Special Issue of the online journal ecancermedicalscience, describes how collaborative partnerships increase access to evidence-based cancer control planning tools, mentoring and technical assistance, and have the potential to bridge the capacity gap and catalyze better implementation of NCCPs; and how to address the gaps that inhibit cancer control in Africa.
+The article Challenges and Opportunities in the Creation and Implementation of Cancer Control Plans in Africa, published in the special issue of the online journal ecancermedicalscience, describes how collaborative partnerships increase access to evidence-based cancer control planning tools, mentoring and technical assistance, and have the potential to bridge the capacity gap and catalyze better implementation of national cancer control plans; and how to address the gaps that inhibit cancer control in Africa.
 This special issue contains 16 articles describing some of the major challenges experienced in the oncology community in Africa.

 Integration of Research Priorities in Low and Middle-Income Countries: A Qualitative Analysis of National Cancer Control Plans